maurovm/thesis_template/README.md

 - **[glossary.tex](glossary.tex)** : If you want the "List of abbreviations" page

 If any of the files above are missing, that particular page in the front matter won't be created.
-This is useful if you are just preparing a draft for your thesis supervisor.
+This is useful if you are just preparing a draft version of your thesis for your supervisor to correct.

 Similarly, add all the BibTeX citations to a file named [references.bib](references.bib) if you want the "Bibliography" section to be created at the end of your document.

+## Creating the PDF output

 The LaTeX files in this repository require the [LuaLaTeX](https://en.wikipedia.org/wiki/LuaTeX) engine.
 You editor should